What's the deal with food waste?

 Composting and worm farming are natural recycling systems whereby organic food waste is broken down into smaller nutrients.
 The organic resources released in the waste can also improve soil health and avoid the use of chemical fertilizers in your garden.
 So both composting and worm farming are easy and important ways to give nutrients back to your soil and reduce the amount of waste going to landfill.
 Learn more about composting and worm farming.

-If you live in a unit in the former Leichhardt Council area (i.e. Annandale, Balmain, Birchgrove, Lilyfield, Leichhardt and Rozelle),you can participate in the food recycling service as an addition to your waste and recycling bin service.
+If you live in a unit in the former Leichhardt Council area (i.e. Annandale, Balmain, Birchgrove, Lilyfield, Leichhardt and Rozelle), you can participate in the food recycling service as an addition to your waste and recycling bin service.
+Learn more about the food waste recycling service.

 YOUR SAY INNER WEST